-A Touch of Magic: A YA Anthology edited by Janina Franck
+A YA Fantasy Anthology edited by Janina Franck

 with stories by Lyssa Chiavari, Annie Cosby, Victoria Gilbert, Selenia Paz, BJ Pierson, and Jane Watson